-Founded in 1915, Helen Keller International is dedicated to saving the sight and lives of the most vulnerable and disadvantaged.
-We combat the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research in vision, health and nutrition.
+Founded in 1915, Helen Keller International is dedicated to saving the sight of vulnerable and disadvantaged populations in Vietnam.
+We combat the causes and consequences of blindness and malnutrition by establishing programs based on evidence and research in vision, health, and nutrition.

-Helen Keller International is dedicated to combatting the causes and consequences of vision loss and making clear vision a reality for those most vulnerable to disease and who lack access to quality eye care.
+Helen Keller International is dedicated to combatting the causes and consequences of vision loss and making clear vision a reality for those who are most vulnerable and lack access to quality eye care.

-We also work on eye health, especially our CHildSight on the school based vision care services that brings education into focus.
+We also work on eye health, especially our ChildSight program centered on school-based vision care services that bring education into focus.